 - Use the lap and shoulder seat belt.
 You no longer need a harness because the child and booster seat are held in place by the adult lap and shoulder belt.

 - Getting a safe ride.
 A booster seat lifts a child’s body so the car seat belt can fit properly.
 The seat belt must lie flat across your child’s chest, is on the bony part of his shoulder and is low on the hips or upper thighs.

 - Using the seat belt.
 The booster seat is specifically designed for seat belt fit.
 Follow the arrows or guides on the booster seat that show you where to place the lap and shoulder belts.
 This will protect the child’s face, neck and belly.

 - Watch for this common problem.
-Make sure your child doesn’t put the shoulder belt behind her back or under her arm.
-If she must do that to be comfortable, it’s best to use a car seat with a harness or a different booster seat with an adjustable shoulder belt guide.
+Make sure your child doesn’t put the shoulder belt behind their back or under their arm.
+If they must do that to be comfortable, it’s best to use a car seat with a harness or a different booster seat with an adjustable shoulder belt guide.

 Ready for the Seat Belt?

 - Don’t be in a hurry.
 Your child is safer in a booster seat until the adult seat belt fits correctly, usually between the ages of 8 and 12.